 Before you bring your kitten home make sure you have all the necessary items he will need.

-- Litter tray and cat litter: There is a wide variety of cat litters on the market these days, some better than others.
+- Litter tray, scoop and cat litter: There's a wide variety of cat litters on the market these days, some better than others.
 It is best to avoid clumping cat litter with kittens.
 Litter trays come in all shapes and sizes such as self-cleaning, covered (or hooded), un-covered.

 - Scratching post, cats have a need to scratch and enjoy scratching.
 Providing your cat with his own scratching post will reduce the chances of your cat using your furniture or carpet.

 - Food/water bowls: You can buy cheap plastic ones, metal ones, pottery ones, automatic ones and even drinking fountains.
 My personal favourite are the pottery ones as they are more sturdy and therefore there is less of a chance of the bowl being knocked over, plus they can be put in the microwave should you decide to warm the food before feeding your cat.